 Indoorlands provides an interesting approach to the amusement park sim idea that I have not seen before this.
 The idea that the park is entirely indoors is almost nonchalant, however, pretty critical to how the game works and hence its name.
 As I play, I’m thinking what is the reason for the indoor aspect.
 I puzzle through the tutorial and think, hmm, if I put this here it does this, and change this it does that.

 I’ll talk a little more about how it works.
-Before I do that, but let me quickly run through a list of features straight from the developer.
+Before I do that, let me quickly run through a list of features straight from the developer.

 List of Features